LocalPulse/jecs-template/README.md

 ## License

 Use whatever license you prefer.
 This template does not include a license file by default.
-If you want, I can add an MIT or other license file.
+If you want, I can add an MIT or other license file